 - TESTED means just that.
 They work with the VTCT adapter. - SHOULD WORK JUST FINE: These are mutual conductance or dynamic conductance type tube testers and they should work with the VTCT adapter.
 Their manuals and/or their schematics contain the proper circuitry.
 There may be some variation in available voltages that may not be obvious without further examination. - UNACCEPTABLE: These tube testers will not work based on an examination of the manual and/or schematics.
-Don't waste any time on them. - POSSIBLY GOOD: These looked promising but the available information was incomplete. - MOST LIKELY UNACCEPTABLE: The available information was discouraging but incomplete so no definitive conclusion was possible. - NO INFORMATION: There is such a make and model but there is no information on it.
+Don't waste any time on them. - POSSIBLY GOOD: These look promising but there was not enough information to determine if they will work. - MOST LIKELY UNACCEPTABLE: The available information was discouraging but incomplete so no definitive conclusion was possible. - NO INFORMATION: There is such a make and model but there is no information on it.